-Screwdriver is one of the most commonly used words in the home improvement field but the phrase “Pass me a screwdriver” is now one of the most complex of tasks; there are dozens of them.
+The Screwdriver is one of the most commonly used words in the home improvement field but the phrase “Pass me a screwdriver” is now one of the most complex of tasks as there are dozens of different types of screwdriver.

 Screws have evolved from the original idea of a pointed threaded nail with a slot cut in the head, to security screws that are almost impossible to remove, without the right type of screwdriver that is.

-The Types of Screwdriver is Decided by the Type of Screw
+The Type of Screwdriver is Decided by the Type of Screw

 Click on any images throughout this section to find out more about the tools shown and buy them if the mood takes you.